 Planning a visit?
-We have thousands of Hotels, Bed & Breakfast and Holiday Cottages to choose from at highly competetive rates when booked through the Pictures of England website.
+We have thousands of Hotels and Holiday Cottages to choose from at highly competetive rates when booked through the Pictures of England website.
 Click here for accommodation near Dartmoor National Park

 A popular tourist and beauty spot on Dartmoor.
 It is the meeting point of the two major tributaries of the River Dart: the East Dart and West Dart.

 Dartmeet to Chagford: This attractive village is one of the most beautifully laid out of all Devon villages with pretty cottages set around a fine village square...
 There has been a settlement at Okehampton since the Bronze-Age, later it became a prosperous Saxon town with the Saxon Lords being overthrown at the time of the Conquest...
 Set amid the rolling agricultural heartland of Devon, Zeal Monachorum is the very epitome of the perfect, tranquil Devonian village...
 This unique double ringed circle is less dramatic than most and is interesting for the fact that the circles lie side by side.....
 Dartmoor often makes its visitors uneasy with haunting tales of terror as immortalised in the stories of Conan Doyle, and this.....
 Fernworthy Stone Circles are set against the majestic backdrop of some of Dartmoor's highest peaks, in a beautiful forest spot.....
 As English legends go, that of Jay's Grave is a very sad and lonely one.